Module 8.10: Scaling IaC & State Management

 Section titled “What You’ll Be Able to Do”After completing this module, you will be able to:

-- Design Terraform or Pulumi state management strategies for large-scale multi-account infrastructure
+- Design Terraform or Pulumi state management strategies for large-scale multi-account infrastructure to eliminate single points of failure.

 Why This Module Matters

-The State File Problem
+The Monolithic State Problem

 Pause and predict: If two engineers simultaneously run